eriglesias/RosettaFables/README.md

 <img src="./aesop_cover.png" alt="Aesop Fable Fox and Lion">
  ---------

-Update: Code being restructured and project expanded
+<center> Update: Code being restructured and project expanded </center>
 -----

 <p>In this notebook an analysis of some Aesop fables in dutch and german is conducted.
 It is mosty a sandbox of SpaCy using nl_core_new_lg model.
 It analyzes tokens, lexical attributes, rule based matching, named entities, word vectors and semantic similarity a first glimpse oof pipelines processing among other.
 Next steps will be to train the model and to make more thorough analysis of the text and NLP capabilities</p>

-<p>In dit notebook wordt een analyse uitgevoerd van enkele Aesop-fabels in het Nederlands en het Duits.
-Het is voornamelijk een speelplaats voor SpaCy met behulp van het nl_core_new_lg-model.
-Het analyseert tokens, lexiconkenmerken, op regels gebaseerde overeenkomsten, benoemde entiteiten, woordvectoren en semantische gelijkenis als een eerste blik op pipeline-verwerking, onder andere.
-De volgende stappen zullen zijn om het model te trainen en om een grondigere analyse van de tekst en NLP-mogelijkheden uit te voeren.</p>